PACS Group, Inc. (PACS) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

 LOS ANGELES, Jan.
-6, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to PACS Group, Inc. ("PACS" or the "Company") have opportunity to lead the securities fraud class action lawsuit.
+10, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against PACS Group, Inc. ("PACS" or the "Company").

-BEFORE JANUARY 13, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+BEFORE JANUARY 13, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?